Zatoichi Challenged: Plot

-Zatoichi (Katsu) checks into an inn where he shares a room with an ill woman and her young son named Ryota.
-Before the woman dies, she requests that Zatoichi take her son to his father, an artist living in the nearby town of Maebara.
-As they travel together, they hitch a ride with a traveling performance troupe.
+Zatoichi (Shintaro Katsu), the blind swordsman and masseur, checks into an inn where he shares a room with an ill woman and her young son, Ryota.
+Before the woman dies, she entrusts Zatoichi with the task of taking her son to his father, an artist living in the town of Maebara.
+Moved by her dying wish, Zatoichi agrees to help the boy, embarking on a journey that tests his skill and compassion.